acfr/mcl/doc/source/style_guide.rst

 Style Guide
 =========================

-This section describes the coding and documentation style used in |pyITS|.
+This section describes the coding and documentation style used in |MCL|.
 These styles leverage community standards and should be familiar to pythonists, pythoneers, pythonistas' and abusers of the word idiomatic.
-For experienced Python developers, this section outlines how the community standards have been used (and abused) in |pyITS|.
+For experienced Python developers, this section outlines how the community standards have been used (and abused) in |MCL|.
 A brief read-through aught to be sufficient.
-For pytheniles (neologism alert), this section serves a crash-course in Python coding and documentation convention.
-Further detail is provided externally via frequent, handy links.
+For new Python users, this section serves a crash-course in Python coding and documentation convention.
+Further detail is provided externally via links.

 Code